Entitlement Groups (Bundles)

 Business Cases

-1. Selling a "bundle" offer.
+Selling a "bundle" offer.
 An example is MS Office, which consists of Word, Excel, and PowerPoint products.
-You can buy them separately, but as a package, you get a better price and only one activation code or ABL credentials instead of three separate ones.
+You can buy them separately and as a "bundle package".
+In this bundle scenario, you get a better price and only one activation code (or ABL credentials) instead of three separate ones.

-2. When customers want to buy extra seats later than the main entitlement, e.g., they need extra seats for Christmas.
+When customers want to buy extra seats later, after the creation of an entitlement, e.g., they need extra seats for Christmas.
 You add another entitlement to the Entitlement Group with a subscription plan of 1 month and those additional seats.
 Zentitle2 will check which entitlement still has seats available and activate the ActivationCode/ABL towards that entitlement.
 No additional steps or development by the vendor are needed.

-3. Selling both hardware and software together, and having it all under one activation code.
+Selling hardware and software together, and having it all under one activation code or ABL login.

 There is no need to manage separate access for each entitlement.
 This works both ways: one Activation Code/ABL gives you access to all entitlements in the group, and one Access Code/ABL has to be removed to revoke access to all entitlements in the group.